 - Business Climate

-Fountain Inn’s diverse food scene offers a mix of cuisines, restaurant styles and atmospheres.
-Whether you’re looking for a community hangout with craft beers like Growler Haus, a Southern spot like Sweet Catherine’s, or an authentic taco joint like Tacos & Bla Bla Bla, the Fountain Inn area has something for you.
-The City of Fountain Inn also hosts a farmers’ market from May through September that features food items from local vendors and fresh produce.
+Fountain Inn’s diverse food scene offers a mix of cuisines, restaurant styles, and atmospheres.
+Whether you’re looking for a community craft beer hangout like Fountain Inn Taproom, a Southern spot like Sweet Catherine’s, or an authentic taco joint like Tacos & Bla Bla Bla, the Fountain Inn area has something for you.
+The City of Fountain Inn also hosts a farmers’ market from May through July that features food items from local vendors and fresh produce.

 Arts + Culture

-The arts and culture environment in Fountain Inn is nothing short of vibrant.
+The arts and culture environment in Fountain Inn is vibrant.
 For starters, Fountain Inn is home to the Younts Center for Performing Arts, which hosts a wide range of programs including symphonies and community theatre productions.
-Conveniently located on Main Street in the former Fountain Inn High School (on the National Register of Historic Places) the Younts Center has recently performed Broadway hits such as Roger and Hammerstein’s Cinderella, Roald Daul’s James and the Giant Peach Jr., and Matilda the Musical.
+Conveniently located on Main Street in the former Fountain Inn High School (on the National Register of Historic Places) the Younts Center has performed Broadway hits such as Roger and Hammerstein’s Cinderella, Roald Dahl’s James and the Giant Peach Jr., and Matilda the Musical.

 Fountain Inn’s close proximity to top-notch higher education institutions and large metropolitan areas like Greenville and Atlanta, GA, makes it an excellent place to locate your business.
 The city is also home to a variety of industries that make up a diverse and dynamic roster of businesses.
 The Fountain Inn area’s major employers include:

-Located within both Laurens County and Greenville County, Fountain Inn has access to a wide variety of K-12 schools and higher education institutions.
-The city has access to South Carolina’s largest school district, Greenville County, that is comprised of 76,000 students.
+Straddling the Laurens and Greenville County line, Fountain Inn has access to a wide variety of K-12 schools and higher education institutions.
+Greenville County is South Carolina’s largest school district with more than 80,000 students.

 Want to move up in your career?